Spinning test-body orbiting around Schwarzschild black hole: circular dynamics and gravitational-wave fluxes: Mathisson-Papapetrou dynamics

 \subsubsection{Tulczyjew SSC}

 To find CEOs under the T SSC, one replaces ${V^\mu=p^\mu/\mu}$ in Eqs~\eqref{eq:ConEq_J}, and rearranges the equations such that $p_t$ and $p_\phi$ are functions of $E,~J_z,~r$.
-The rearranged equations are plugged into the time and azimuthal components of Eq~\eqref{eq:v_p_TUL} to get $v^t$ and $v^\phi$ as functions of $E,~J_z,~S,~r$.
-The above $v^t$ and $v^\phi$ are then inserted into the normalization constraint $v^\mu v_\mu=-1$, which is rearranged so that one gets
+The rearranged equations are plugged into Eq.~\eqref{eq:mu_mass} to obtain $p_r$ as function of $E,~J_z,~r$.
+Inserting the above rearranged components of $p_\mu$ in Eq~\eqref{eq:v_p_TUL} for the radial component of the tangent vector, one gets

 where the function $V_{\rm{eff,T}}=V_{\rm{eff,T}}(E,~J_z,~S,~r)$ is an \textit{effective potential}, by analogy with the effective potential used for a nonspinning particle, see Appendix~\ref{sec:ISCO_nonspinning}.
 The explicit form of $V_{\rm{eff,T}}$ can be found in Eq~(20) of Paper I.